 New environmental laws and the community

-From 1 July 2020, EPA will have increased powers to prevent harm to you and the environment from pollution and waste.
+Since 1 July 2021 EPA has increased powers to prevent harm to you and the environment from pollution and waste.

-The Environment Protection Amendment Act 2018 makes sure EPA is more equipped than ever to meet the environmental challenges facing Victoria.
+The Environment Protection Act 2017 makes sure EPA is more equipped than ever to meet the environmental challenges facing Victoria.

 The Victorian Government undertook a public inquiry into EPA and released its final conclusions in 2016.
 You told us you want a world class regulator that prevents harm to the environment and public health.